DevOps utilizes Continuous Integration to integrate various stages of DevOps, making it the most important part.

-Jenkins is an open-source automation tool written in Java with plugins built for Continuous Integration and Continuous Delivery purposes.
-Jenkins is used to build and test your software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
+Jenkins, written in Java, is an open-source automation tool.
+It has plugins built for Continuous Integration and Continuous Delivery purposes.
+Developers use Jenkins to continuously build and test software projects, making it easier to integrate changes to the project.
+This also makes it easier for users to obtain a fresh build.
 It also allows you to continuously deliver your software by integrating with a large number of software testing and deployment technologies.

 With Jenkins, organizations can accelerate the software development process through automation.
 Jenkins integrates development life-cycle processes of all kinds, including build, document, test, package, stage, deploy, static analysis, and much more.